NEW YORK (MainStreet) You walk out to the mailbox to find a letter from the IRS. Hair raises on the back of your neck in dread:is this an audit?

 It might sound obvious, but it's one of the most common ways that a desk audit gets triggered: not having accurate information on your return.
 "If your W2 or 1099 or 1098 doesn't match your return, that's going to trigger a desk audit," says Leif Novie, a principal in the tax and accounting department at MBAF.

 Mike Campbell, a tax partner in the private client services group at BDO, urges people to take every deduction that they're legally entitled to.
 "People shouldn't skip deductions, because they're afraid it will trigger an audit," he said.
 At the same time, he acknowledges that inaccurate deductions are one of the biggest reasons for an audit.
-"Incorrect information is the hardest to defend at an audit," he explains.
+"Incorrect information is the hardest to defend at an audit," he explains."Sometimes people just put deductions in the wrong place," he says, which can trigger a desk audit.
+Problems arise when people are inappropriately claiming deductions.
+"Don't claim a loss on a Schedule C business that's actually a hobby," he says.

 He also points out that the IRS has a number of tables that determine how much of a deduction is too much for different income brackets.
 A closely guarded secret, no one really knows what qualifies as "too much."
 "Homeowner interest deduction is a common audit trigger," he says.
 "If it's too high relative to your income, that can trigger an audit."